What Really Happened to Jasper Taylor?

 A Genetic Disorder: Hobson’s Disease

-Occasionally, very rarely, two people meet, fall in love, get married, have a child, and it turns out that both parents have a set of genetic traits that, when combined, produce an extremely rare genetic disorder: Hobson’s Disease.
+Occasionally, two people rarely meet, fall in love, get married, have a child, and it turns out that both parents have a set of genetic traits that, when combined, produce an extremely rare genetic disorder: Hobson’s Disease.

 “Hobson’s is a truly nasty piece of work,” famed doctor Klara Lassater once said, “It’s a wasting disease that causes the cells in our bodies to forget to feed themselves.
 They don’t forget all at once.
 They forget over a period of months.
 There is absolutely nothing that can be done to treat it.”